zflat/dynamo/dev-docs/plugins.md

 ### Design Goals

 * Load-on-demand.
-Improve `inspec` startup time by making plugins load heavy libraries only if they are being used.
+Improve `dynamo` startup time by making plugins load heavy libraries only if they are being used.
 * Independent velocity.
 Enable passionate community members to contribute at their own pace by shifting core development into plugin development.
 * Increase dogfooding.
 Convert internal components into plugins to reduce core complexity and allow testing in isolation.